RaulVillar/CyberToDoList/README.md

 # The Cyberpunk Style To Do List.

-*To Do List - Cyberpunk Style!* es un proyecto desarrollado mediante el empleo de ReactJS, HTML y CSS siguiendo los criterios preestablecidos por el bootcamp de FactoriaF5.
+*To Do List - Cyberpunk Style!* es un proyecto individual desarrollado mediante el empleo de ReactJS, HTML y CSS siguiendo los criterios preestablecidos por el bootcamp de FactoriaF5.
 Se trata de una aplicación que nos permite añadir y modificar tareas en una sencilla lista.

+*To Do List - Cyberpunk Style!* is an individual project developed using ReactJS, HTML and CSS, following the pre-established criteria of the FactoriaF5's bootcamp.
+It is an application which allows us -users- to add and modify tasks in a simple list.

 Para la realización de este proyecto he seguido los siguientes requisitos: